Full Buck Moon 2026: When Is the July Full Moon 2026 & What Is Its Meaning

 Contents

-When is the July Full Moon 2025?
+When Is the Full Moon in July 2026?

-On July 10, at 20:37 GMT (4:37 p.m.
-EDT), the Moon will reach its full phase.
+On July 29, at 14:36 GMT, the Moon will reach its full phase.
 However, the exact timing isn't crucial for observers because, to the naked eye, the Moon will appear full the day before and after this moment too, with over 98% of the lunar disk illuminated.
 That’s why we talk about the Full Moon as an event that lasts all night, rather than a moment.

-When will the July Full Moon rise?
+When Will the July Full Moon Rise?

 Like any other Full Moon, the July Full Moon will rise along the eastern horizon at sunset and set in the west just before dawn.
 In the Northern Hemisphere, where nights are shorter this time of year, the Moon will remain quite low in the sky, even at midnight.
 Conversely, in the Southern Hemisphere, the Moon will reach a high position in the sky.
 You can learn more about this phenomenon from our article on the June Full Moon.

-New Moon in July 2025
+When Is the New Moon in July 2026?

-The New Moon occurs on July 24 at 19:11 GMT.
+The New Moon occurs on July 14 at 09:43 GMT.
 It is the perfect time for stargazing!
 With the sky free of moonlight, you can spot some July meteors or challenge yourself with deep-sky observations.
 Whether you’re a beginner or an experienced stargazer, there’s plenty to see!
 Need help finding the best celestial targets?
 The Visible Tonight feature in the Sky Tonight app will guide you to the brightest objects visible from your exact location.

-July Full Moon in Sagittarius
+July Full Moon in Capricornus

 The July Full Moon can appear in either of two zodiac constellations: Capricornus or, more frequently, Sagittarius.
 If you want to check which constellation the Moon is in tonight, the Sky Tonight app can help.
 It displays a real-time sky map that matches your location.

-What is the July Full Moon called?
+What Is the July Full Moon Called?

 In different cultures, Full Moons often receive names that reflect the peculiarities of a particular season.
 For example, the July Full Moon is sometimes called the Halfway Summer Moon because it rises in the middle of summer in the Northern Hemisphere.
 Its other common name is Thunder Moon because of the frequent thunderstorms in July.